 Evidence of identity

-To prove your identity you need to provide at least three evidence of identity documents.
+To prove your identity you need to provide at least three original evidence of identity documents.

 You need to provide proof of identity to apply for: